Topl/BramblSc-docs/docs/Modules/Quivr/Verifier.md

   The Height Lock Proof.
     * Type: `Proof[ProofContextualHeightLock]`
     * Required: true
-* Return
-A function to verify the Height Lock Proof against the Height Lock Proposition given an evaluation context.
-  * Parameters
   * `context`
   A context to verify the Proposition and Proof against.
 It provides additional contextual information (such as height, transaction signable bytes and more) to the verifier.
     * Type: `DynamicContext`
     * Required: true
 * Return
-  A flag indicating if the proof is verified.
+  A flag indicating if the Height Lock Proof is verified against the Height Lock Proposition given the evaluation context.
     * Type: `bool`

 ### Errors

-This method/function should not produce any errors.
+The errors that the method/function will produce include:

+* `proposition`, `proof`, or `context` parameters are not provided.

 ### Description